 The first year of CS courses consists of the following requisite chain: CS 1030 → CS 1410 → CS 2420.
 Each course must be completed before the subsequent course may be taken.
 The purpose of CS 1030 is to expand the understanding of students with no background in computer science topics.
 If you feel that your background is sufficient, you may be able to enroll directly in CS 1410 (skipping CS 1030).
 The following information is intended to help you make this decision.

-If you are planning to pursue CS and have not already done so, you should join the School of Computing Canvas page (where you will need to log in with your CIS credentials).
+If you are planning to pursue CS and have not already done so, you must join the School of Computing Canvas page (where you will need to log in with your CIS credentials).
 At that point please click 'Enroll in Course'.
 All students are then encouraged to take the Pre-Major Survey.

 CS 1030 is a prerequisite for students who are interested in taking CS 1410 - Introduction to Object-Oriented Programming, but who have no background in computing.
 CS 1030 provides a gentle introduction to the fundamental concepts of computer science.
 In particular, students learn problem-solving skills and apply them by writing programs in a visual and fun programming environment that is friendly to beginners.
 Students also study, simulate, and visualize the inner workings of a simple computer.
 CS 1030 gives students a sampling of what makes computer science an innovative and exciting field, and prepares them for the CS 1410 and the rest of the computer science degree program.